 Create User Context

-This topic describes the create user context method in the Java SDK, which creates a user context for flag decisions and events in Optimizely Feature Experimentation.
+This topic describes the create user context method for the PHP SDK, which creates a user context for flag decisions and events in Optimizely Feature Experimentation.

 SDK v3.7 and higher